 Spread and sustainability are important concepts in the NIATx model.
 Initially ten Provider Organizations were participants in the first grant year.
-As we begin our seventh year, 50+ agencies are currently participating and outreach efforts are continuing.
+As we begin our eleventh year, 42 agencies are currently participating and outreach efforts are continuing.

 Our current participants include:

-- Adams County Health & Human Services Dept
+- Adams County Health & Human Services Department

 - AMRI Counseling

 - Arbor Place, Inc

 - Brown County Human Services Department